babylonhealth/ios-playbook/Cookbook/Technical-Documents/WhatIDontKnow.md

 >Treat it as you would introduce a friend, who is new to your city: Introduce them to locals, give them some resources so they can navigate on their own, and help them form a plan their first few weeks.

 ### Your squad
-You may be still confused by the name, but a squad is an awesome group of people with who you will be working with.
+You may be still confused by the name, but a squad is a cross-functional, autonomous team working towards common goals.
 Get to know them well during your onboarding time.
 They will be more than happy to explain and help you with day-to-day work.
 Check what are your squad slack channels, calendar groups and JIRA board and make sure that you are added to them.

 ### The iOS team
 One of the greatest sources of our collective knowledge is a #ios-questions slack channel.
 You can ask there any question and the whole team will try to help you.